Performance Management

 Future Directions in Performance Measures

-As agencies advance the maturity of their practices and move towards investment decisions across assets and modes (as discussed in Chapter 5), there is increasing interest in the use of leading measures and asset performance measures other than asset condition.
+As agencies advance the maturity of their practices and move towards investment decisions across assets and modes (as discussed in Chapter 5), there is increasing interest in the use of leading measures and asset performance measures that can be used in concert with asset condition measures.

 Asset management plans document the processes and investment strategies developed by an agency to manage its infrastructure assets.
 These asset management plans support an agency’s performance-based planning and programming processes for making long-term investment decisions and feed shorter-term project and treatment selection activities.
 Together, these activities ensure the investment decisions of an agency are aligned with performance objectives and goals.